 Helen Owens: Television/Radio Appearances

 CNBC.
-Appeared on The Big Idea with Donny Deutsch, a nightly show on the CNBC network that highlights the success of entrepreneurs.
-Story of how personal struggle with hair loss was turned into a successful business.
+Appeared on The Big Idea with Donny Deutsch, a show that highlights the success of entrepreneurs.
+Helen shared her story of how her personal struggle with hair loss was turned into a successful business.

 KCRA 3 News.
 Three-minute close up Profile on service to women with hair loss.